 The Covid-19 pandemic caused huge disruption to the competition, with mass postponements and realignments of each tier, with some clubs folding.
 AUU played the 2021-22 campaign in Division 3, finishing in fifth position.

 For the 2022-23 AUU became connected with Thai League 3 club, Inter Bangkok, who changed their title to AUU Inter Bangkok.
-Dream Team continued to play in the Bangkok Premier League, where they competed in the 2022-23 season as a Division 2 club.
+Dream Team continued to play in the Bangkok Premier League, where they competed in the 2022-23 season as a Division 2 club before disappearing off the radar.

 My visit